cglacet/robotarium_python_simulator/README.md

 pip3 install cvxopt --user
 ```
 ### Windows
 Of the three installations, this one will be the most difficult due to the fact that Windows does not come with a native or easily installable package manager.
 To circumvent these problems, it will be necessary to install the packages using pip.
 The issue with using pip, however, is that NumPy, SciPy, and matplotlib require the packages to be installed without compiling.
 Therefore, each wheel must be installed individually.
 This is a simple process using pip 8.x version.
 The following commands are for python installations that are using PIP 8.x version.
-The wheel files used here can be found [here] (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+The wheel files used here can be found [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 NOTE: The following files installed are for 64-bit architectures.
 If you have a 32-bit CPU, download the corresponding 32-bit and python versions of the files specified below.